cvlab-epfl/MeshSDF/README.md

 We show how to backpropagate gradient information from mesh vertices to latent vector while modifying surface mesh topology through a simple toy-experiment.

-As an example of a loss function defined on an explicit surface mesh, we consider shilouette distance, obtained through [differentiable rasterization](https://hiroharu-kato.com/publication/neural_renderer/).
+As an example of a loss function defined on an explicit surface mesh, we consider silhouette distance, obtained through [differentiable rasterization](https://hiroharu-kato.com/publication/neural_renderer/).
 For this experiment, we consider a dataset consisting of two shapes, bob, a genus-1 rubber duck, and spot, a genus-0 cow.